 Pricing models for home warranties are based on a policyholder’s choice of coverage, the service charge selected, and any additional coverage added to the plan.
 Policyholders can expect to pay between $264 and $1,425 a year (or an average of $600) for home warranty coverage.
 If a homeowner wants to file a claim and schedule a technician, they’ll need to pay an additional service fee for each event, which can run anywhere from $55 to $150 depending on the company.

-The Advantages of Using One of the Best Home Warranty Companies
+The Advantages of Choosing One of the Best Home Warranty Companies

-Home warranties can also provide much-needed protection for homeowners with older houses or aging appliances and home systems that are nearing the end of their lifespan.
+Home warranties can also provide much-needed protection for homeowners with older houses or aging appliances and home systems that are nearing the end of their lifespan, so a home warranty can be worth it in those circumstances.
 Having a warranty in place can help homeowners who lack the experience or skill to tackle repairs on their own keep their major home systems and appliances running properly.
 Working with the best home warranty company provides several clear benefits to the policyholder:

 - Homeowners are protected from the financial burden of a major system failure.